Ukrainization: 1923–1931: early years of Soviet Ukraine

-Early 1930s: Reversal of Ukrainization policies
+Early 1930s: reversal of Ukrainization policies

 Starting from the early 1930s, the Ukrainization policies were abruptly and bloodily reversed.
 "Ukrainian bourgeois nationalism" was declared to be the primary problem in Ukraine.
 Many Ukrainian newspapers, publications, and schools were switched to Russian.
 The vast majority of leading scholars and cultural leaders of Ukraine were purged, as were the "Ukrainianized" and "Ukrainianizing" portions of the Communist party.
 Major repression started in 1929–30, when a large group of Ukrainian intelligentsia was arrested and most were executed.
 In Ukrainian history, this group is often referred to as "Executed Renaissance" (Ukrainian: розстріляне відродження).
 The terror peaked in 1933 during the Holodomor, four to five years before the Soviet-wide "Great Purge", which, for Ukraine, was a second blow.
 The vast majority of leading scholars and cultural leaders of Ukraine were liquidated, as were the "Ukrainianized" and "Ukrainianizing" portions of the Communist party.

 At the 12th Congress of the Communist Party of Ukraine, Moscow-appointed leader Pavel Postyshev declared that "1933 was the year of the defeat of Ukrainian nationalist counter-revolution."
 This "defeat" encompassed not just the physical extermination of a significant portion of the Ukrainian peasantry, but also the virtual elimination of the Ukrainian Autocephalous Orthodox Church clergy and the mass imprisonment or execution of Ukrainian intellectuals, writers and artists.
 Ukrainian music ensembles had their repertoires severely restricted and censored.
 Foreign tours by Ukrainian artists were canceled without explanation.
 Many artists were arrested and detained often for months at a time without cause.
 After not receiving any pay for many months, many choirs and artistic ensembles such as the Kiev and Poltava Bandurist Capellas ceased to exist.
-Blind traditional folk musicians known as kobzars were summoned from all of Ukraine to an ethnographic conference and disappeared (See Persecuted bandurists).
+Blind traditional folk musicians known as kobzars were summoned from all of Ukraine to an ethnographic conference and disappeared (See Persecuted kobzars and bandurists).